hybridgroup/cylon-sphero/examples/multiple/multiple.markdown

-# Multiple Spheros
+# Multiple Sphero

 Let's do an example of Cylon controlling multiple Spheros at the same time.
 The Spheros will both randomly roll around and change their colors every second.

 Before we run this example, make sure to have `cylon-sphero` installed (`npm install cylon-sphero`)

 First, load up Cylon:

     var Cylon = require('cylon');

-Since both of our Spheros are going to have faily similar behaviour, we can define a class to hold their attributes:

-    var SpheroRobot = (function() {
-      function SpheroRobot() {}

-We'll define the Sphero's connection sans port, which we'll add later.

-      SpheroRobot.prototype.connection = { name: 'Sphero', adaptor: 'sphero' };

-Both Spheros have the same device configuration

-      SpheroRobot.prototype.device = { name: 'sphero', driver: 'sphero' };

-Now we can define the work for the Spheros.
-Every second, they'll print their name, change to a random color, and roll in a random direction.

-      SpheroRobot.prototype.work = function(my) {
-        every((1).second(), function() {
-          console.log(my.name);
-          my.sphero.setRandomColor();
-          my.sphero.roll(60, Math.floor(Math.random() * 360));
-        });
-      };

-      return SpheroRobot;
-    })();

 Next up, let's define what's different about our bots so we can tell them apart later on.
 We'll give them each a different name, and define their connection